-Stromanthe Triostar Care Guide
+The Ultimate Stromanthe Triostar Care Guide

 This gal has some identity issues.
 Her true cultivar is actually 'Triostar' but 'Tricolour' seems to be the more commonly used in NZ.
 Her full name is Stromanthe sanguinea 'Triostar'.
 However this is NOT the same plant as the Ctenanthe oppenheimiana 'Tricolour' (a variegated copy-cat).
 You can easily see the differences between Stromanthe Triostar and Ctenanthe Tricolour here >

-Lightly moist or slightly damp soil is preferred.
-Avoid wet feet or soggy soil or you'll risk the dreaded root rot.
-A good full drench and drain about once a week in summer, and every couple of weeks or so in winter is about right, but there's no set rule so always judge it based on your conditions and her soil.
+Lightly moist or slightly damp is preferred.
+Definitely avoid wet feet or soggy soil or you'll risk the dreaded root rot.
+A good full drench and drain about once weekly in summer, and every couple of weeks or so in winter is about right, but there's no set rule so always judge it based on your conditions and her soil.

 Yes!
 It feels so nice to say yes for once to this question.
 Stromanthe are pet safe and non toxic to animals and humans.

-Stromanthe pro tips & problem solving
+Stromanthe Triostar pro tips & problem solving

 Keeping a Stromanthe alive isn't difficult, but keeping her looking good can be.
 If the conditions aren't great, those lovely variegated areas can quickly turn yellow or brown, and edges can go crispy.

-Why does my Stromanthe have yellow leaves?
+Why does my Stromanthe Triostar have yellow leaves?

 Water quality can also cause yellowing or spotting.
 Stromanthe can be sensitive to chemicals in tap water.
 Easy fixes: use filtered water, or just leave water out overnight to let the chlorine disperse.
 If you have a fish tank (or need an excuse to get one), this is your girl.
 She'll love that high-nitrate, chlorine-free fish water.

-LTLC Rating (Love That Leaf Care Rating)
+LTLC Rating (Love That Leaf Care Rating) for the Stromanthe Triostar

 We rate the Stromanthe Triostar a 3 out of 5.
 We know some green thumbs might scoff and find a level 5 plant easy, while somehow managing to kill a level 1 plant, so take this as a guide only, based on our experience in local conditions here in New Zealand.